vtrevino/ogmapper/README.md

 The list of functions are:

 x – blast_like (schedules x, X, o, O): Check all positions for each key.
 Process in “x”: for each key in low-to-high size-ordered keys, pick the position of maximum matching.
-Stop if identity is higher than 98%.
+Stop if the identity is higher than 98%.
 Forward keys and reverse keys are tested.
 Only use the keys with less than LowKeyCountLimit/2 (LowKeyCountLimit = 53 for CHM13v2 using BitwiseAT1GC0Encoding and XXX guide).
 All positions with the same best score are added.
 “X” uses 99% identity and keys sizes < LowKeyCountLimit. “o” uses 100% identity and key sizes < HighKeyCountLimit = 79 for CHM13v2 and BitwiseAT1GC0Encoding on XXX guide.
 “O” uses 100% identity and all key sizes.
 The speed order is xXoO while the accuracy is OoXx.
-In general, not good for indels around keys but highly accurate and fast for most nowadays small reads.
+In general, highly accurate and fast for most today small reads.
+Not good for indels around keys.

 4 – extreme keys (schedules 4, 5, 6): Check intersections of positions from keys in the left part of the read with those positions of the right part of the read.
 Process for “4”: for each key within the first half of keys, check intersections with positions +/- 3 nt from keys of the right part of the read.
 Intersections are added.
-Only keys sizes <  LowKeyCountLimit are considered.
+Only key sizes <  LowKeyCountLimit are considered.
 Forward keys and reverse keys are tested.
 “5” uses key sizes < HighKeyCountLimit.
 “6” uses key sizes < HighKeyCountLimit * 10.
 Small indels are well handled.

-s – two consistent keys (schedules s, S, Z) : Intersect positions of two non-overlapping keys.
+s – two consistent keys (schedules s, S, Z): Intersect positions of two non-overlapping keys.
 Process for “s”: for unmarked keys, take one key and search for a non-overlapping unmarked key.
-If they have shared a position (+/- 3 indels), add it to possible matches, otherwise mark them to avoid re-check.
-Only keys sizes <  LowKeyCountLimit.
+If they have shared a position (+/- 3 indels), add it to possible matches; otherwise, mark them to avoid re-check.
+Only key sizes <  LowKeyCountLimit.
 Forward keys and reverse keys are tested.
 “S” uses key sizes < HighKeyCountLimit while “Z” uses 10 * HighKeyCountLimit.

-l – left consistent keys (schedules l, L, Y) : Intersect positions of two not close keys (> 10 bp) starting from leftmost keys.
-Process for “l”: starting from leftmost key, take a key and get next not close key, add intersecting positions (+/-3 indels).
+l – left consistent keys (schedules l, L, Y): Intersect positions of two not close keys (> 10 bp) starting from the leftmost keys.
+Process for “l”: starting from the leftmost key, take a key and get the next not close key, add intersecting positions (+/-3 indels).
 Forward keys and reverse keys are tested.
-Only keys sizes <  LowKeyCountLimit are tested.
+Only key sizes <  LowKeyCountLimit are tested.
 “L” uses key sizes < HighKeyCountLimit while “Y” uses < 10 * HighKeyCountLimit.

-h – (schedules h, H, j, J) : Sorted-size Histogram : An initial 1000-bin histogram is built from key positions.
+h – (schedules h, H, j, J): Sorted-size Histogram: An initial 1000-bin histogram is built from key positions.
 If a position re-occurs in a bin, a second pseudo-histogram is built also on different positions.
-Forward keys and reverse keys are tested. “h” uses keys sizes <  LowKeyCountLimit, “H” < HighKeyCountLimit, “j” < 10 * HighKeyCountLimit, and “J” all keys.
+Forward keys and reverse keys are tested. “h” uses keys sizes <  LowKeyCountLimit, “H” < HighKeyCountLimit, “j” < 10 * HighKeyCountLimit, and “J” uses all keys.

-n – (schedules n, N) : Nested intersect positions : Intersect positions of a keys “i” and “i+2” considering small indels (+/- 3 nt).
-Forward keys and reverse keys are tested. “n” uses keys sizes <  LowKeyCountLimit while “N” uses HighKeyCountLimit.
+n – (schedules n, N): Nested intersect positions: Intersect positions of a key's “i” and “i+2” considering small indels (+/- 3 nt).
+Forward keys and reverse keys are tested. “n” uses key sizes <  LowKeyCountLimit while “N” uses HighKeyCountLimit.

-a – (a) : MinApart2Keys : *pending description*
+a – (a): MinApart2Keys : *pending description*

-i – (i) : *pending description*
+i – (i): *pending description*

-m – (m, M, w, W) : *pending description*
+m – (m, M, w, W): *pending description*

 P – (P) : *pending description*

-1 – (1, 2, 3) : *pending description*
+1 – (1, 2, 3): *pending description*

-b – (b, B, V, v) : *pending description*
+b – (b, B, V, v): *pending description*

-u – (u, U, c, C) : *pending description*
+u – (u, U, c, C): *pending description*

-7 – (7, 8, 9) : *pending description*
+7 – (7, 8, 9): *pending description*

-k – (k, K, 0) : *pending description*
+k – (k, K, 0): *pending description*

-q – (q, Q, G) : *pending description*
+q – (q, Q, G): *pending description*

-If more than 1 position is added to the pool of possibles or raw alignment is lower than 90%, alignment is performed and the best positions is chosen (unless rules for alternative alignments apply).
+If more than 1 position is added to the pool of possibilities or raw alignment is lower than 90%, alignment is performed and the best positions are chosen (unless rules for alternative alignments apply).

 # Running ogMapper